 Latest business liquidations in Lismore

 NO liquidation appointment notices have been listed for businesses in the Lismore Local Government Area so far today.
-The total for the past year is two.
+The total for the past year is three.

 News Corp analysis of ASIC Insolvency Notices and ABN Lookup data shows the locations of company liquidations across the state.